joshukraine/linux-server/README.md

-# My Dotfiles for Linux Server -- UNDER CONSTRUCTION
+# My Dotfiles for Linux Server

 These are the minimal dotfiles I like to install on a headless Linux box (such as a web server) running bash.

-**Running Linux with a GUI as a development environment?
+&#9657; **Running Linux with a GUI as a development environment?
 Check out the [linux-desktop branch](https://github.com/joshukraine/dotfiles/tree/linux-desktop)**

-**Running OS X?
+&#9657; **Running OS X?
 Check out the [master branch](https://github.com/joshukraine/dotfiles).**

 ### Supported distros

 This script has been successfully tested on the following Linux distros:

-* Ubuntu 15.04
+* Ubuntu 14.04, 15.04
+* Debian 8.1&#42;
+* Raspbian 4.1 (based on Debian Jessie)

+&#42; Some installations of Debian [do not include the `sudo` command](https://github.com/gitlabhq/gitlabhq/blob/master/doc/install/installation.md#1-packages--dependencies) by default.
+In such cases, `sudo` must be installed manually in order for the installer below to succeed.

 ### Installation